marcinhlybin/prometheus-barman-exporter/README.md

 $ pip3 install prometheus_client sh
 ```

+## Installation

+Copy `barman_exporter.py` file to /usr/local/bin/barman_exporter.

+Or use ansible which installs all requirements and includes systemd service file: https://github.com/ahes/ansible-barman-exporter

 ## Prometheus configuration

-Please note that backup listing is I/O heavy process and can take a while.
-Definitely do not run this exporter every 5s or even 15s.
+Please note that backup listing is I/O heavy process and can take a while. *Definitely do not run barman exporter every 5s or even 15s*.
 15 minutes or more is reasonable with at least 120s timeout depending on how many backups and servers you have.

 Sample Prometheus configuration: